 What do you appreciate about your roots?

-Vienna possess an incredibly high quality of life.
+Vienna possesses an incredibly high quality of life.
 I enjoyed growing up here and I really like the city and its humor.
 The English remind me a bit of home – they have a similar sarcasm and irony.
 Vienna is pretty small and gives the impression of being a village; even a bubble.
 I like New York because of its positive undertone.
 Vienna doesn’t have that.

 Within your photography you give femininity a new and sophisticated expression.
 What matters to you in regards to the women you photograph and their roles?